Annexes to the consolidated financial statements

 Employee pension funds

-The assets of both foundation are not included in the consolidated financial statements.
+The assets of the foundation are not included in the consolidated financial statements.
 In the statement of income, the contributions demarcated for the period are presented as personnel expenses.
 The balance sheet includes the corresponding deferred tax assets or liabilities as well as liabilities arising from contractual, regulatory or legal principles.
 It is assessed annually whether there is an economic benefit or an economic obligation from the organisation's perspective.
-The annual accounts of the pension funds, which are prepared in Switzerland in accordance with Swiss GAAP FER 26, and other calculations which represent the financial situation, the existing excess cover or shortfall under the actual circumstances, serve as a basis.
+The annual accounts of the pension fund, which are prepared in Switzerland in accordance with Swiss GAAP FER 26, and other calculations which represent the financial situation, the existing excess cover or shortfall under the actual circumstances, serve as a basis.